 Celebrities Who Are Still In Prison

 Even famous people break the law.
-Many celebrities have gone to jail over the years, including comedian Tim Allen, domestic guru Martha Stewart, and actor Kiefer Sutherland.
+Many celebrities have gone to prison over the years, including comedian Tim Allen, domestic guru Martha Stewart, and actor Kiefer Sutherland.
 A good chunk of these stars committed minor offenses involving DUI charges or financial crimes.
-They serve rather short sentences and are often (but not always) able to pick up their lives where they left off.
-Society can be very forgiving when it comes to those who do their time and repent their crimes.
+They typically serve rather short sentences and are often (but not always) able to pick up their lives where they left off.
+Society can be very forgiving when it comes to those who do their time and repent for their crimes.

 Advertisement